newrelic/newrelic-python-agent/PROCESS.rst

     newrelic-A.B.C.D.tar.gz

-The ``A.B.C`` component of version will come from the version number defined in the ``newrelic/__init__.py`` file.
+The ``A.B.C`` component of the version will come from the version string defined in the ``newrelic/__init__.py`` file.
 These correspond to the major, minor and patch level revision numbers as explained above.